Reconfiguration of the Union of Arborescences: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we introduce some notation and show basic results on arborescence packing.
 In Section~\ref{sec:proofmain}, we give a proof of Theorem~\ref{thm:main}, which is the main part of the paper.
 The upper bound on the length of a shortest reconfiguration sequence is discussed in Section~\ref{sec:upperbound}.
-In Section~\ref{sec:distinctroot}, we extend Theorem~\ref{thm:main} to the case when arborescences many have distinct roots and give a proof of Theorem~\ref{thm:main2}.
+In Section~\ref{sec:distinctroot}, we show the analogue of Theorem~\ref{thm:main} in the case when arborescences may have distinct roots and give a proof of Theorem~\ref{thm:main2}.
 In Section~\ref{sec:sumcounterexample}, we show that \ref{it:rcb} is not closed under sums (Theorem~\ref{thm:sumcounterexample}) by giving a concrete example.
+In Section~\ref{sec:exactpoly}, as an application of Theorem~\ref{thm:main2}, we present a polynomial-time algorithm for the so-called exact arborescence packing problem.
+Hardness of {\sc RCB Testing} and {\sc Matroid Intersection Reconfiguration} is discussed in Section~\ref{sec:MIRHardness}.
 Finally, in Section~\ref{sec:conclusion}, we conclude this paper by giving some remarks.